Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: ABO topological recursion

 \subsection{Supersymmetric models}

-The supersymmetric generalizations of the bosonic models are considered as we will discuss in Appendices \ref{sec:super_models} and \ref{sec:type0A}.
-We refer to a class of models such as the JT supergravity \cite{Stanford:2019vob}, the Br\'ezin-Gross-Witten model \cite{Gross:1980he,Brezin:1980rk,Norbury:2020vyi} in the limit of vanishing all the time variables, and the $(2,2p-2)$ minimal superstring (denoted by resp.
-SWP, B, and SM$(p)$) as \emph{supersymmetric models} (see Table \ref{tab:kernel} in Section \ref{sect:Intro}).
-The super Weil-Petersson volumes \cite{Stanford:2019vob,Norbury:2020vyi} arises in a part of the path integral of the partition function of the JT supergravity.
-In the Mirzakhani type ABO topological recursion \eqref{eq:Mirzakhani's} for the supersymmetric models, the two functions $R(x,y,z)$ and $D(x,y,z)$ are given by a kernel function $H(x,y)$ as
+Supersymmetric generalizations of the bosonic models are considered as we will discuss in Appendices \ref{sec:super_models} and \ref{sec:type0A}.
+We refer to a class of models such as the JT supergravity \cite{Stanford:2019vob}, the BGW model \cite{Brezin:1980rk,Gross:1980he,Norbury:2020vyi} in the limit of all time variables set to zero, and the $(2,2p-2)$ minimal superstring (denoted by resp.\ SWP, B, and SM$(p)$) as \emph{supersymmetric models} (see Table \ref{tab:kernel} in Section~\ref{sect:Intro}).
+The super Weil--Petersson volumes \cite{Norbury:2020vyi,Stanford:2019vob} arise in a part of the path integral of the partition function of the JT supergravity.
+In the Mirzakhani type ABO topological recursion~\eqref{eq:Mirzakhani's} for each supersymmetric model, the two functions $R(x,y,z)$ and $D(x,y,z)$ are given by a~kernel function $H(x,y)$ as

 We will provide the kernel functions $H(x,y)$ for the supersymmetric models as well as their volume polynomials $\VO_{g,n}$ in the following.